Pringading/gdpr_obfuscator/README.md

 After installing, the function can be imported into a python project and called with a JSON string.

-The function returns a byte object that can be added to an aws bucket using the put-object aws api call.
+The function returns a byte object that can be saved as a new file in aws bucket using the put-object aws s3 api call.

 Example Usage:
 ```py